-Introduction 4
+Introduction

 Why is this important?
-4

-Vaccination 5
+Vaccination5

-What makes it reasonable?
-6
+What makes it reasonable?6

-Risk Assessment process g
+Risk Assessment process9

-Risk assessment template <note available="" in="" is="" spreadsh<="" td="" that="" this="">eet format from NCOSS' website>22</note> eet format from NCOSS' website>22
+Risk assessment template.
+Note that this is available in spreadsheet format from NCOSS' website

-Risk assessment example 1 XYZ Centre 24
+Risk assessment example 1 XYZ Centre24

-Risk assessment example 2 BUZ Family Services 25
+Risk assessment example 2 BUZ Family Services

+Critical workers and isolation exemptions - NEW 18 January 2022

+COVID-19 management plans - responding to Omicron

 List of figures

 Figure 1 : Can you require vaccination?
 8

 Figure 2 : DCJ risk matrix for WHS 13

 Figure 3 Hierarchy of risk controls 14

-Figure 4: What can you do if an employee refuses 21
+Figure 4 : What can you do if an employee refuses 21